 Garden Plot Program

-Immediately adjacent to the plots is a playground and community food forest for you to use and enjoy.
+- Immediately adjacent to Parkside South plots is a playground and on Parkside North is a Community Food Forest for you to use and enjoy.

 Plot Sizes and Pricing